-The United States likes to pretend that its educational system is not broken, writes Hadley Copeland.
+The United States likes to pretend that its educational system is not broken.
+We must reform American education.

 Many in the United States are stunned year-after-year as American children continue to test poorly on the world stage; yet, we have done nothing to change this reality nor take an introspective look on the flaws of our system.